When you first start with jQuery, you will probably run into something that looks like this:

 The .ready()

 is an event handler.
-It means, when the document has been read and parsed by the JavaScript engine.
+It means, when the JavaScript engine has read and parsed the document.
 (Remember, this is part of how JavaScript works.)
 Once it is parsed and put into memory, the Document Object Model, or DOM, can be used and manipulated by JavaScript.

 Inside the event handler, you have passed it an anonymous function (remember, JavaScript can do this), which is what will execute when the DOM is ready.